zpz/zpz.github.io/_posts/2022-09-04-multiprocessing-with-conveniences.md

     def _stop_in_main_process(self):
         assert self._t is not None
+        self._q.put(None)
         self._t.join()
         self._t = None
 ```

+The closing method of the context manager places a sentinel in the queue to signal
+that the child process has terminated and there will be no more log messages.
+This sentinel is checked by the background thread to stop waiting for more messages and exit.

 Here it's worthwhile to talk a little bit about the "level" in logging.
 There are two places to specify "level": on a logger (i.e. what is returned by `logging.getLogger`) and on a handler.
 If not specified, the default is `WARNING` for a logger, and `DEBUG` (or everything) for a handler.
 In `_start_in_other_process`, we set `DEBUG` level to the root logger.
 If no other loggers in the child process gets its level specified, which should be the case, all logging messages on all levels are sent to the queue handler, which accepts everything and puts it in the queue.
 This is necessary because the child process has no idea what logging level the end-user (in the main process) decides to use.
 On the other hand, in `_logger_thread` in the main process, a message is filtered according to the level of its logger.
 This is as if the message has been issued in the *main* process by the same logger object via the same command (`logger.warning(...)`, `logger.info(...)`, `logger.debug(...)`, etc).
 If the call is below the effective level of the logger, the message is not sent to its handlers at all.